mattmckinstry/git-debug-hook/README.md

 # Usage

-Simply put the file `pre-commit.debugger-launch` into `.git/hooks/pre-commit`.
+Simply copy the file `pre-commit.debugger-launch` into the file `.git/hooks/pre-commit`.
+You may need to run `chmod +x .git/hooks/pre-commit;` from Bash
-You can also host this repo somewhere else and symlink `.git/hooks/pre-commit` to `git-debug-hook/pre-commit.debugger-launch`.

 That's it!

 # Supported languages

-The hook detects language by file extension (ie, .js -> javascript, .lisp -> lisp, etc).
+The hook detects language by file extension (ie, .js -> javascript, .cs -> C#, etc).

 - javascript
 - C#